jackmulligan-ire/critics-versus-people/README.md

 A web application that compares the aggregate score given by viewers and reviewers for a particular movie on the Open Movie Database.

 The application delivers a memorable user experience on top of a simple concept, with the application aiming to maximise time spent on site.
 It's designed to be immersive, with neon colours presented against a pitch-black background.
 It also has a sense of humour, with load spinners and the initial page view accompanied by randomly generated phrases.
-I kept the shipped features as minimal as possible to provide an excellent experience on smaller screens.
+The functionality is kept to a minimum to provide an excellent experience on smaller screens.

-Aside from using the project to learn React, this was also the first project I developed using TDD, using jest as well as React Testing Library.
+Aside from using the project to learn React, this was also the first project I developed using TDD, using Jest as well as React Testing Library.

 ### Built With